Skip to Content

 Because the wheels are smaller, folding bikes can’t roll over potholes and bumps as easily.
 When you hit a pothole, the smaller diameter wheel can fall further into the hole.
 When you hit a bump, the wheel has a harder time rolling over because the angle of attack is higher.

 This makes bumps feel more harsh.
 This means that folding bikes aren’t as good for gravel and off-road riding.
-Some folding bikes offer suspension to improve ride quality.
+Some folders offer suspension to improve ride quality.

 Folding bikes can also feel a bit twitchy due to the small wheel size.
 Small wheels steer faster than large wheels.
 When you turn the handlebars, the bike responds quicker.
 This takes some getting used to.